Nonlocal interactions in a BEC: an Analogue Gravity perspective: 3. Small Amplitude Collective Modes in a nonlocal BEC

-Let us have a look again in our modified GP equation with the interaction term appearing from the nonlocality rearranged in a convenient way \begin{widetext} \ber i\hbar\frac{\partial}{\partial t}\psi({\bf r},t) = \left ( -\frac{\hbar^2}{2m}\frac{\partial ^2}{\partial x^2}\psi({\bf r},t)+ \frac{1}{6}a_0^2g\psi({\bf r},t)\frac{\partial ^2}{\partial x^2}|\psi({\bf r},t)|^2\right )+\left (V_{ext}({\bf r},t) + g|\psi({\bf r},t)|^2\right )\psi({\bf r},t) . \eer \end{widetext} We are using the same 1D equation considering the modes to reside near the middle of a long cigar shaped condensate where the harmonic trap ($V_{ext}$) is asymmetric in one of the three directions.
-The first term in the parenthesis on the right hand side is the effective kinetic energy term which has two Laplacian terms of opposite sign and this sign difference is at the origin of the renormalization of the effective mass term in Eq.8 and should work the same way as in the free condensate discussed above.
-Now, one can talk about tuning the s-wave scattering length by Feshbach resonance and make the healing length as small as possible attaining the Thomas-Fermi condition even for a dilute (small $N$) condensate and can work in the hydrodynamic limit where the local sound velocity is still given by $\sqrt{gn/m}$.
-Attaining the Thomas-Fermi limit by shrinking the healing length would also help satisfy the relations $kL>>1$ and $k\xi << 1$ in relatively small systems.
-Note again that, the sound velocity does not change because it comes from the local interaction term where the correction term in the GP equation only affects the kinetic energy sector.
+Let us again have a look to our modified GP equation with the interaction term appearing from the nonlocality rearranged in a convenient way \ber \nonumber i\hbar\frac{\partial}{\partial t}\psi({\bf r},t) = \left ( -\frac{\hbar^2}{2m}\frac{\partial ^2}{\partial x^2}\psi({\bf r},t)+ \frac{1}{6}a^2g\psi({\bf r},t)\frac{\partial ^2}{\partial x^2}|\psi({\bf r},t)|^2\right )+\Big(V_{\text{ext}}({\bf r},t) + g|\psi({\bf r},t)|^2\Big)\psi({\bf r},t) . \\ \nonumber \eer We are using the same 1-d equation considering the modes to reside near the middle of a long cigar-shaped condensate where the harmonic trap, i.e. $V_{\text{ext}}=\frac{1}{2}V_{0}\left(\frac{x}{\eta}\right)^{2}$ with $\eta$ being the range parameter for the external trap, is asymmetric in one of the three possible directions.
+The first term in the parenthesis on the r.h.s is the effective kinetic energy term which has two Laplacian terms of opposite signs and this sign-difference is at the origin of the `renormalization' of the effective mass term in equation (8) and should work the same way as in the free condensate discussed above.
+Now, one can talk about tuning the $s$-wave scattering length $a$ by Feshbach resonance and make the healing length $\xi$ as small as possible attaining the Thomas-Fermi condition even for a dilute BEC and can work in the hydrodynamic limit where the local speed of sound is still given by $c_{s}=\sqrt{gn/m}$.
+Attaining the Thomas-Fermi limit by shrinking $xi$ would also help satisfy the relations $kL>>1$ and $k\xi << 1$ in relatively small systems.
+Note again that, the $c_{s}$ does not change because it comes from the local interaction term while the nonlocal correction term in the conventional GP equation only affects the kinetic energy sector.